crowdgames/cartoscope/docs/projectCreationDocumentation.md

 This is the tab for setting basic information about your project, like the title (project name) and full description.
 If you wish to make your project available on Tile-o-Scope AR as well (TOSAR), the short description and the friendly name fields will be shown on TOSAR instead.
 This tab also contains some advanced settings:

 - Scistarter: Check this option and paste a valid scistarter form to allow participants to report their contributions on Scistarter projects.
 A banner at the end of the task will appear, that redirects participants to that form.
+For example, this is the form link for scistarter land loss lookout: `https://scistarter.org/form/landlosslookout`
-- External Sign Up: Check this option and paste a valid form url, if you want to embed external forms at the end of the task, or the results page.
+- External Sign Up: Check this option and paste a valid form url if you want to embed external forms at the end of the task, or the results page.
 Useful when creating projects with organizations that would like to set up signing up for memberships,newsletters etc.
 - iNaturalist: TOSAR specific.
 Check this option if you are uploading a iNaturalist dataset for TOSAR, and you'd like to allow participants to be able to report their labels back to iNaturalist.

 ## Customizing Task